JeremieLitzler/js-certification-preparation/level-2-challenges/challenge-12/CHECKLIST.md

-- The pet cards displayed as expected
+- The Pokémon training camp displayed as expected